 Translocations and Inversions

-When studying variants the sample size is crucial in order to properly determine whether a variation occurs in just one genome, down to experimental error or is a true significant finding.
+When studying variants, the sample size is crucial to properly determine whether a variation occurs in just one genome, down to experimental error, or is a genuine and significant finding.
 Sample sizes needed for genome-wide studies, for example, may have to be so huge as to prohibit routine analysis.
-Click here for a comprehensive review by John Witte, an epidemiologist at UC San Francisco, on finding appropriate sample sizes, and click here for another study.

-Genome-Wide Association studies (GWAS) initially showed the extent of these structural variants in the human and other genomes.
-However, GWAS or whole-genome sequencing (WGS) are still not economical or practical ways to study individual variations and groups that may be associated with the variation in a certain gene or other region of DNA.
-Below is a variety of methods that can be used to study variants.
+Genome-Wide Association studies (GWAS) initially showed the extent of these structural variants in the human genome and others.
+However, GWAS or whole-genome sequencing (WGS) is still not an economical or practical way to study individual variations and groups that may be associated with the variation in a certain gene or region of DNA.

 Hot Spot Analysis